Rouizi/OC_project5/README.md

 To be able to use the program you must either connect with the user "root" (administrator having all rights) or create a new user and give him all the rights on the database 'alimentation'.

-If you choose to create a new user to use the program do like this:
+If you choose to create a new user to use the program, do like this:

 Connect to mysql with "root" and then type this query: